GURS FELLOWSHIP & MATCH

 Fellowship Program Description:

 The Center for Reconstructive Urologic Surgery is a regional, national, and international referral center founded by Dr. Leonard Zinman in 1973.
-The fellowship is a one-year clinical position, designed to provide expertise in adult reconstructive urology including: urethral reconstruction, hypospadias, rectourethral fistula repair, robotic and open ureteral reconstruction, buried penis repair, primary and revision gender affirming surgery, Peyronie’s disease, genital lymphedema, surgery for penile and urethral cancer, as well as GU prosthetic cases (AUS, male sling, IPP).
+The fellowship is a one-year clinical position, designed to provide expertise in adult reconstructive urology including: urethral reconstruction, hypospadias, rectourethral fistula repair, robotic and open ureteral reconstruction, buried penis repair, genital skin grafting, primary and revision gender affirming surgery, Peyronie’s disease, genital lymphedema, surgery for penile and urethral cancer, as well as GU prosthetic cases (AUS, male sling, IPP).

-Fellows will participate in a high-volume reconstructive practice with over 500 cases a year to choose from and GURS case logs consisting of >300 procedures per year (> 150 urethral reconstructions per year).
+Fellows will participate in a high-volume reconstructive practice with over 500 cases a year to choose from and GURS case logs consisting of ~300 procedures per year (> 125 urethral reconstructions per year).
 In addition to a large surgical volume, fellows will participate in a weekly reconstruction clinic gaining experience in preoperative decision making and urethral imaging.

 Goals and Objectives for Training: